almende/eve/java_configuration.md

   development mode.
 - `Production`, which is used when the project is deployed on App Engine.

-There is one context available on Google App Engine: `DatastoreContext`, which uses Google Datastore to persist the state of the agents.
-The Datastore context does not need any additional configuration.
+There is one state facctory available on Google App Engine:
+`DatastoreStateFactory`, which uses Google Datastore to persist the state of the agents.
+The Datastore state does not need any additional configuration.
 There is one scheduler available: `AppEngineSchedulerFactory`.

 Example file: **war/WEB-INF/web.inf**